colehurwitz/IBL_foundation_model/README.md

 ### Running Multi-Session Fine-Tuning and Evaluation
 1. **Script for Multiple Sessions:**
-   To submit all test sessions listed in `data/test_re_eids.txt` for fine-tuning and evaluation, use the following command:
+   To submit jobs for all test sessions listed in `data/test_re_eids.txt` for fine-tuning and evaluation, use the following command:
    ```bash
    source run_finetune_multi_session.sh NDT1 all 10 train-eval
    ```